sit/wrkb/kb/runes/transcendence.md

 ## Description

-Gain bonuses upon reaching the following ranks:- At level 1, gain 6 skill haste.- At level 6, additionally gain 6 skill haste.- At level 11, after the actively released basic skill hits the target, the cooldown time of the skill is reduced by 15% (8s cooldown time).
+Gain a bonus when reaching the following levels:-Level 1: Gain 6 Ability Haste.- Level 5: Gain an additional 6 Ability Haste.- Level 9: After a basic ability hits the target, reduce 10% of the ability's cooldown.
+(8s cooldown)